Dylanluo05/Daji-Coders/README.md

 - Our project is a travel / vacation website that aims to provide users with information on travel and various trip destinations.
 It is called VacationHub and it is a user-friendly, easy to navigate website.
 [More Information](https://github.com/Dylanluo05/Daji-Coders/wiki/Project-Ideation-and-Purpose)

 ### Project / Website Navigation Guide
-- VacationHub is very user-friendly and here is the navigation guide for our website.[More Information](https://github.com/Dylanluo05/Daji-Coders/wiki/How-To-Navigate-VacationHub)
+- VacationHub is very user-friendly and here is the navigation guide for our website.
+[More Information](https://github.com/Dylanluo05/Daji-Coders/wiki/How-To-Navigate-VacationHub)

 ### Credits
 - [Team Scrum Board](https://github.com/Dylanluo05/Daji-Coders/projects/1)